nadsbuhdha/portfolio-project-4/README.md

 ![sign in](documentation_assets/images/signin.png)

-When a user selects the register they are presented with a registrated form with an option email form detail.
+When a user selects the register, they are presented with a registration form with an option email form detail.

 ![Register](documentation_assets/images/register.png)

-Whilst signed in, users can logg out by clicking on the sign out link which will ask users to confirm signing out
+Whilst signed in, users can log out by clicking on the sign out link which will ask users to confirm signing out
 ![Signout](documentation_assets/images/signout.png)

 ### Add Review Page

 When user is logged in they can add their own review.
-They are presented with a form where they can input: Album title, artist, genre, an album image, their score out of 10 and their review.
+They are presented with a form where they can input: album title, artist, genre, an album image, their score out of 10 and their review.
 Users also have the option to publish straight away or to draft the post and return to it later.
 The slug for the post is automatically generated so the user does not have the option to decide their own slug.

 ![review page](documentation_assets/images/add_review_one.webp)

 For the review body, summernote was added so users can have some autonomy on the presentation of their review.
 Some aspects of summernote were removed from the user however, such as the ability to add images into the body in order to keep the form congruent.

 ![review page](documentation_assets/images/add_review_two.webp)

 ### Your posts

-Once signed in, users have the ability to navagate to a page which holds all of their reviews on.
+Once signed in, users have the ability to navigate to a page which holds all of their reviews on.
 From here users, can see all of their posts; published or unpublished.

 ![Your posts page](documentation_assets/images/your_posts.webp)

 Users can manage their posts here by edit and delete buttons.